Vegetable Garden Pest Control

 6. Can you see any insects or bugs?
 If you cannot identify what they are or what is happening check with your local nursery or other gardeners to help you find answers.

-7. Once you have made a diagnosis of what could be wrong it is time to develop a garden pest control plan.
-Choose an organic solution!
-This will keep your soil healthy which is one of my strategies to control pests, insects and diseases.
+7. Once you have made a diagnosis of what could be wrong, it is time to develop a garden pest control strategy.
+Choose an organic solution, this will keep your soil healthy which is one of my best strategies to control pests, insects and diseases.

-8. Even if you cannot find out what is wrong it is important to give your plants the best care you can which is often all they need.
-Try giving them some fertilizer .
+8. Even if you cannot find out what is wrong it is important to give your plants the best care you can.
+Try giving them some fertilizer.
 Keep an eye on the plant and if it does not come back pull it out and destroy it.
 If other plants are being affected pull the stem and roots of all the unhealthy plants and then replant the area.

-I recommend you keep a journal during the season.
-Make notes of what the problem is, what you did to control it and the result; good or bad.
-This way you can refer back next season to see what worked or did not work if the same problem comes up.
-Keep in mind that a few problems will not be the end of your garden.
+I recommend you keep a journal during the garden season.
+Make notes of what the problem is, what you did to try to control it and the result; good or bad.
+This way you can refer back next season to see what worked or did not work if the same problem arises.
+Keep in mind that a few problems is not the end of your garden.

 Enjoy this page?
 Please pay it forward.
 Here's how...